Map Layers

 Fair

 Oyster and quahog populations stable.
-Ocean acidification threatens larval survival.
-Active restoration underway.
+Ocean acidification threatens larval survival long-term.
+Active aquaculture on Brewster Flats and Wellfleet Harbor.
+Scallop populations declining in nitrogen-impacted bays.

 Fair